Telepsychiatry Jobs FAQ for Clinicians

 Community Mental Health Centers

-Community Mental Health Centers (CMHCs) are on the front line—providing care to an often vulnerable and needy population and preventing hospitalization.
-We can help you meet your telepsychiatry goals by decreasing wait-times and providing you clinicians that fit seamlessly within your organization.
+Community Mental Health Centers (CMHCs) are on the front line – providing care to an often vulnerable population and preventing hospitalization.
+We can help you meet your telepsychiatry and teletherapy goals by decreasing wait times and matching you with clinicians that fit seamlessly within your organization.

 Community Health Centers & FQHCs

-Community Health Centers (CHC) and Federally Qualified Health Centers (FQHCs) face the task of providing primary and preventive health care for millions of underserved and uninsured people.
-We allow you to add coordinated and complete mental health care convenience to your clients at the location they are most comfortable with.
+Community Health Centers (CHC) and Federally Qualified Health Centers (FQHCs) provide primary and preventive health care for millions of underserved and uninsured people.
+We help by offering coordinated, convenient, and complete mental health care to your clients at a location where they’re most comfortable.